 Photo courtesy of the Library of Congress

-Welcome to the third part in a series of articles chronicling the Kentucky Derby journey of Richard Keith, the owner of the promising three-year-olds American Dubai and Black Ops.
+Welcome to the second part in a series of articles chronicling the Kentucky Derby journey of Richard Keith, the owner of the promising three-year-olds American Dubai and Black Ops.
 This series will feature quotes and insights from Keith as American Dubai and Black Ops progress along the Derby trail and seek qualification points in the Derby prep races at Oaklawn Park.
-Part 1 may be read here, while Part 2 may be read here.
+Part 1 may be viewed here.
 Enjoy!

 If you enjoyed this article, be sure to sign up for email newsletters and special offers from The Turf Board!